chlloyd/receipt.io/README.md

 # Receipt.io
-Reads Receipts and adds then to a database.
+Reads Receipts and adds them to a database.